Orbit International (ORBT) & The Competition Head to Head Contrast

-Orbit International (OTCMKTS:ORBT – Get Rating) is one of 30 publicly-traded companies in the “Electronic components, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare Orbit International to related businesses based on the strength of its institutional ownership, risk, earnings, dividends, analyst recommendations, profitability and valuation.
+Orbit International (OTCMKTS:ORBT – Get Rating) is one of 30 public companies in the “Electronic components, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Orbit International to similar businesses based on the strength of its dividends, risk, valuation, profitability, earnings, institutional ownership and analyst recommendations.

-This is a breakdown of recent ratings and price targets for Orbit International and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current ratings and target prices for Orbit International and its competitors, as reported by MarketBeat.com.

 |Sell Ratings